 We’ve analyzed many different cars on this blog to see if they are sports cars or not.
-Today, we will look at all different versions of the Honda Civic to see if this car should be considered a sports car.
-However, let’s start with a quick answer:

 The Honda Civic sedan and hatchback are not sports cars because most aren’t powerful, and their design doesn’t fit the sports car criteria.
 The Civic coupe can be considered a sports car if it has an engine that produces more than 200 horsepower.
 The Civic Type-R is always a sports car because it has a power-to-weight ratio of 0.07+, 2-doors, and an aerodynamic styling.

-However, that doesn’t tell the whole story.
 Below we’ll first dive into the power-to-weight ratio of the sedan, hatchback, coupe, and Type-R to see if this matches with other sports cars.
 Furthermore, we’ll see if the design of these cars fits the sports car category.
 Finally, we’ll discuss the interesting drive system of the Civic, and we’ll discuss whether or not the car is considered to be a sports car for insurance purposes.
 Read on!

 Power-To-Weight